supersonicfox/supersonicfox.github.io/source/_posts/2014-08-08-progress-through-failing.markdown

 go.
 I may never make it.
 But when I play a game with you, I am treating you like Federer, and playing a game that could potentially beat Federer.
 Or at least the best game I possibly can.
 The best game I could ever have given where I am today.

-So that is why I fail a lot but also progressed a lot.
+So that is why I fail a lot but have also progressed a lot.
 Failing to beat Federer is not a particularly bad thing.